risa2000/hmdq/README.md

 Additionally to that, it also shows:

-* The recommended render target resolution (for the application in whose context `hmdq` runs).
+* The recommended render target resolution (for the application in whose context `hmdq` run).
 * The statistics of the _hidden area mask_ (HAM) mesh (if supported by the headset).

 Example (excerpt):